JuanPantaleonFQ/FP2/README.md

 # FP2
-This repository will contain the project from the subject Fundamental and Programing I , from 1º curse.
+This repository will contain the project from the subject Fundamental and Programming I , from 1º curse.